-The Department's SFY 2018 strategic plan is a continuation of the efforts, and includes the following five goals that either resemble the themes for improvement that were identified through the CFSR, or address critical underlying conditions:
+The Department's SFY 2019 strategic plan is a continuation of recent efforts, and includes the following five goals that either resemble the themes for improvement that were identified through the CFSR, or address critical underlying conditions:

-- Goal 1: Improve timeliness to permanency - Goal 2: Increase the placement of children in a family like setting - Goal 3: Improve employee retention - Goal 4: Develop and implement the agency IT infrastructure - Goal 5: Develop implementation strategy for Behavioral Health services
+- Goal 1: Improve timeliness to permanency - Goal 2: Increase the placement of children in a family-like setting - Goal 3: Improve employee retention through improved supervision - Goal 4: Develop and implement the agency IT infrastructure - Goal 5: Implementation of an Integrated Health Plan

-Due to the significant improvements in workload and workforce capacity during SFY 2017, the SFY 2018 strategic plan has a focus on assessment consistency, service quality, and family engagement.
+Due to the significant improvements in workload and workforce capacity during SFYs 2017 and 2018, the SFY 2019 strategic plan has a focus on assessment consistency, service quality, and family engagement.

-The Arizona SFY 2018 Strategic Plan includes performance measures and objectives to guide and measure improvement related to the five goals.
+The Arizona SFY 2019 Strategic Plan includes performance measures and objectives to guide and measure improvement related to the five goals.
 The performance measures and objectives are as follows: